 Advancement is a huge part of the Scouting experience, and we have designed a program that will help your Scouts meet their goals.
 Summer camp is, however, about more than just the merit badges.
-It's about fishing with your friends, learning how to harness the wind as you learn to sail, and looking up at the stars on your way to your tent for the night.
+It's about fishing with your friends, learning how to harness the wind as you learn to sail and looking up at the stars on your way to your tent for the night.
 It's about trying something new and maybe finding a new passion.
-These life-changing opportunities are what make summer camp special, and we count on you, the leaders, to encourage your Scouts to experience them.
+These life-changing opportunities are what make summer camp special, and we count on you, the leaders, to encourage all of your scouts, Scout to Eagle rank, to experience these adventures.